-Management Interns undertake the Master of Health Leadership and Management (MHLM) currently, through the University of New South Wales.
+Management Interns undertake the Master of Health Services Management (MHSM) currently, through Griffith University.
 This is part time, 2 units per trimester over the 2 years, and is fully external i.e. no on-campus requirements.
-If Management Interns already hold a post-graduate degree in a relevant field from an Australian University there maybe no requirement to complete the MHLM.
+If Management Interns already hold a post-graduate degree in a relevant field from an Australian University there maybe no requirement to complete the MHSM.
 Relevant health field includes health science, health service management, health management, health administration or international health management.
 This should be discussed with the Executive Officer Vic/Tas Branch